 top of page

-*Note: If you feel like you have experienced clinically significant depressive symptoms during the winter, you may have experienced Seasonal Affective Disorder (SAD).
-For more info on SAD, check out this link.
-If you feel like this is something you may be experiencing, please talk to your doctor or a licensed therapist.
+*Note: If you feel like you have significant depressive symptoms during the winter, you may have experienced what is clinically referred to as Seasonal Affective Disorder (SAD).
+If you feel like this is something you have struggled with, please talk to your doctor or a licensed therapist.

 Featured Posts